-

 What are some of the disadvantages of marketing mix modeling?

-One of the drawbacks of market mix modeling, is that it requires a lot of high quality data.
-That might be a problem if you are working with a small marketing budget, or if your organization has only just began media buying at scale.
+One of the drawbacks of market mix modeling is that it requires a lot of high quality data.
+That might be a problem if you are working with a small marketing budget, or if your organization has only just begun media buying at scale.
 (Most marketing mix models require at least two years of historical data in order to forecast.)

 And even if an organization does invest a lot in marketing, it's often difficult to collect all the aggregated data needed for an MMM analysis.
-In order to effectively collect all that data, you'll need a robust tool like a marketing data hub.
+In order to effectively collect all that data from your marketing mix, you'll need a robust tool like a marketing data hub.

 Gaining your bigger picture